- The John Carroll School Mission

 - Parking in unauthorized places

-- Failure to report for a minor detention or study hall
+- Failure to report after school for a warning with a teacher

 - Chronic lateness to school or class

-- Violation of the Acceptable Use Policy for computer usage
+- Violation of the Acceptable Use Policy for social media and/or computer usage

 - Failure to report for a major detention